gokulmInfy/m2x-particle-core/README.md

   * Search for `m2x` and click the found library
   * Click `Include in App` and choose your current working Application

-3. Examples can be founder by clicking on `m2x` under your Application's `Included Libraries` listing
+3. Examples can be found by clicking on `m2x` under your Application's `Included Libraries` listing

-4. Enjoy coding!

 Hardware Setup
 ==============